-It is with great pleasure I submit the 2014 Annual Report for the Dalton Township Fire Department.
+It is with great pleasure I submit the 2018 Annual Report for the Dalton Township Fire Department.
 I am proud to lead the professional Firefighters of the Dalton Township Fire Department.
 My vision for the department is to be a professional fire service leader, committed to high performance standards that serves and provides a safe community for all.
 As you will see in this report, the Fire Department continues its commitment of providing quality service to those we protect.

-The fire department responded to a total of 717 calls for service, with an average response time of 7 minutes and 40 seconds which is below the national standard of 8 minutes.
+The fire department responded to a total of 724 calls for service, (an increase of 48 calls from 2017) with an average response time of 6 minutes and 32 seconds which is below the national standard of 8 minutes.

-The Department had 55 fire suppression responses, of those 18 were "working" structure fires, and of those, only 7 were located in our initial response area.
+The Department had 53 fire suppression responses, of those 14 were "working" structure fires, and of those, only 3 were located in our initial response area.

 While fire suppression continues to be an essential service, we also provide emergency medical service at the Medical First Responder level.
 The greatest number of fire department responses is to medical emergencies.
-The department responded to 437 medical calls in 2014.
-This accounts for 61% of our total call volume.
+The department responded to 473 medical calls in 2018.
+This accounts for 65% of our total call volume.
+Additionally under EMS, we responded to 23 motor vehicle incidents and of those 11 required the use of the "Jaws of Life" to remove the occupants.

 We also respond to and provide a variety of services intended to meet the specific needs of our community.
-The fire department trains and responds to incidents involving hazardous materials, water rescue, ice rescue, confined space rescue and weapons of mass destruction.
-In addition, the department has begun to conduct inspection of premises throughout the Township for compliance with the fire code.
+The fire department trains and responds to incidents involving fire, medical, hazardous materials, water rescue, ice rescue, confined space rescue and weapons of mass destruction.
+In addition, the department conducts inspections of premises throughout the Township for compliance with the fire code.

 As we move forward into the new year, the Dalton Township Fire Department will continue to evaluate the services we provide to the community to determine quality and effectiveness.
 Officer and employee development remains a priority.
-We are looking forward to new training programs department and countywide.
+We are looking forward to new training programs; department and countywide.
 We have improved our medical, fitness, education and inspection programs, but will continue to enhance those programs throughout the upcoming year.
 Improvement and maintenance of our fire station has progressed well and will continue this year further planned improvements.